kylanj7/xLSTM-Model/readme.txt

 ⚠️ **DEVELOPMENT PHASE - NOT PRODUCTION READY** ⚠️

-A comprehensive Python project for stock market forecasting using enhanced xLSTM models with attention mechanisms, multi-scale convolutions, and advanced backtesting capabilities.
+A comprehensive Python project for stock market forecasting using an enhanced LSTM (xLSTM) model with attention mechanisms, multi-scale convolutions, and backtesting capabilities.

 > **Important Notice**: This model is currently in active development and experimental phases.
 It is **NOT** suitable for production deployment or real trading decisions.
 Use for research and educational purposes only.